xiaojue/ES-shim/README.md

 [ES5-shim][3],[ES6-shim][4] are can't decomposed and complicated.

-[ES-shim][5] is decomposable and simpler and more applied to actual projects.
+[ES-shim][5] is decomposed and simpler and more applied to actual projects.

 ----